List of Emmerdale characters introduced in 2016: Lydia Dingle

-Actress Blick expressed her nervousness about being a key part of the Huntington's storyline, due to its seriousness.
-She commented: "Whenever you get a fantastic story as an actor it's a double-edged sword, you're delighted to be able to really get your teeth into it.
+Blick expressed her nervousness about being a key part of the Huntington's storyline due to its seriousness.
+She explained: "Whenever you get a fantastic story as an actor it's a double-edged sword, you're delighted to be able to really get your teeth into it.
 But there is the challenge of 'I need to do this justice'.
 It's a really powerful storyline that affects so many families and individuals across the world, and people in generations of families that have been affected by this disease, and having spoken to people and done research, you understand the impact that has on families."
 Blick added that if Lydia is diagnosed with the disease, it would be a "challenge" that she would be "daunted" by, from an acting perspective.

+Lydia's stillborn baby storyline is revisited when the father of the baby arrives in the village.
+Craig Reed's (Ben Addis) arrival shakes Lydia and it soon transpires that the pair grew up together in a children's home.
+After Craig meets Lydia at a careers fair in the village, it was confirmed that Craig would feature prominently on-screen after Lydia accepts a job offer from him.
+He was introduced as a successful businessman with a fancy car that impresses Samson.
+It was hinted by Digital Spy's Daniel Kilkelly that Craig's presence would make Sam feel threatened.
+Shortly after Craig's introduction, it was announced that he would rape Lydia in an issue-led storyline that Blick described as the most challenging storyline she had covered in her career.
+The soap and Blick herself worked with Rape Crisis England & Wales to depict the portrayal accurately.